maxarvid/maxarvid/_posts/2022-06-06-about-images.md

   </body>
 ```
 {% endraw %}
-So now I can display images that I host myself.
+So now I can display images that I host myself (sort of).
 Next stop the styling has to be at least... looked at.
 And I've been messing around with [tailwind](https://tailwindcss.com/), so I think that will be the road to take for this little page.